-In today’s fast-paced payment environment, many methods and tools have been developed to allow for instantaneous or near-instantaneous transfers of cash into and out of accounts.
+In today’s fast-paced payment environment, many methods and tools have been developed to allow for instant or near instant transfers of cash into and out of accounts.
 The speed of the modern payments arena coupled with the dematerialization of the entire process leaves us in an environment where fraud and theft are rampant.
-Every year, tens of billions of dollars are lost by companies through fraud and theft and every penny of that can be attributed to a failure of basic controls.
+Every year, companies lose tens of billions of dollars through fraud and theft, and every penny of that can be attributed to a failure of basic controls.

-When you mention bank account management to many treasury professionals, what often comes to mind are the good-old-days of managing check signer cards.
+When you mention bank account management to treasury professionals, the good old days of managing check signer cards often come to mind.
 The decades-old practice of gathering manual signatures from individuals who have authority to sign checks on an account and providing these signatures to the banks was and is still a tedious and highly ineffective process to control check fraud risk.
-Many times we continue with these same age-old processes more out of habit than actually trying to eliminate real risks facing our modern bank accounts.
+We often continue with these same age-old processes more out of habit than actually trying to eliminate real risks facing our modern bank accounts.
 The payments world has grown globally and operates at too fast of a pace to continue using the same controls that were developed for a time when stagecoach robberies were the greatest risk.
-We have to redefine the parameters of bank account management and we need new tools to manage this risk in the modern times.
-In this series of blogs, the team at Redbridge will help uncover the keys to success in eliminating or mitigating the risks we face in the modern payments world.
+We have to redefine the parameters of bank account management, and we need new tools to manage this risk in the modern times.
+In this blog post, we will explore the keys to success in eliminating or mitigating the risks we face in the modern payments world.

-If you ask ten treasury professionals to define bank account management (BAM), you will get twelve different answers.
-To help to establish definitions and systems for the BAM problem, we offer the following four tenets to develop a holistic solution.
+If you ask 10 treasury professionals to define bank account management (BAM), you will get 12 different answers.
+To help to establish definitions and systems for the BAM problem, we offer four tenets to develop a holistic solution:

 - Establish a detailed system of record for bank account information

-- Build effective & customized workflows to manage changes
+- Build effective and customized workflows to manage changes

-- Create synchronicity between your records and the bank’s
+- Create synchronization between your records and the bank’s

 - Solve regulatory and compliance issues